Joint Admission Medical Program

 - University Faculty Member

-- College Transcripts (if applicant attended a non-UT system college during high school)
+- College Transcripts (if applicant attended a college other than UTA)

 - Official University Transcript showing fall and spring grades